preloadA busy man efficiently multitasks, absorbed in his smartphone as he stands on a moving escalator.

 Canadian citizens traveling to the U.S. under B1/B2 visas (casual business or tourism) can use Mobile Passport.
 No other foreign nationals can use MPC.

-The foregoing article was last updated on the 13th of November 2023.
+The foregoing article was last updated on the 18th of February 2025.
 It does not contain legal advice and is for informational purposes only.
-KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
+KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency, or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Source